 HTTP client plugin

 The HTTP client plugin adds http property to your widget with a request method.
-Under the hood this plugin uses native browser fetch API and for server-side the node-fetch polyfill.
+Under the hood this plugin uses native browser and Node.js fetch API.

 Installation